humaniverse/peralta/README.md

 ## Overview

-Peralta is an R package to *detect* changes in web page source code.
-It is a work in progress.
+peralta is an R package to *detect* if new datasets have been published to a web page.
+It does this by scanning the source code of specified web pages for changes in `href` attributes and comparing these with a cache.

 ## Installation